lesjames/breakpoint/README.md

 ## Installation

-Breakpoint requires Sass 3.2 or later
+The Breakpoint grid requires Sass 3.2 or later

 `$ sudo gem install sass`

+If you want to use Breakpoint for responsive images you need jQuery.
+While not a requirement, you can get enhanced deferreds/callbacks when working with responsive images by installing [imagesLoaded](https://github.com/desandro/imagesloaded).

 #### Bower